 You are expected to maintain a good personal appearance.
-Female inmates are expected to be clean and neat.
-Dreads and Twist hair styles are not permitted.
-Inmate's hair must be well-groomed.
-Hair must be worn in proper style for health, identification, and security reasons.
+Male inmates are expected to be clean shaven and neat.
+Mustaches and beards are not permitted.

-Hair length must not reach beyond the collar of uniform shirt.
-You are not allowed to change your hair color except to let it return to its natural color.
-Inmates are not allowed to shave their heads.
+There is opportunity for haircuts so you can keep your hair well-groomed.
+Barbers are instructed in regard to proper haircuts and are not permitted to give special haircuts.
+Sideburns may be worn medium length and extended no longer than the middle of the ear.
+Hair must be worn in proper style for safety, identification, and security reasons.

-Necessary toilet articles will be supplied at institutions or you can purchase items from the canteen so that you can maintain a neat and clean appearance.
+Inmates are not allowed to change their hair color except to let it return to its natural color.
+Necessary toilet articles will be supplied at institutions or you can purchase items from the institutional canteen so that you can maintain a neat and clean appearance.